 Records show that the Carson City Mint produced 12,400 dimes with no arrows in 1873.
-However, when the weight standard for the coins was changed, these pieces were presumably all melted to be recoined into dimes with a slightly heavier weight, and arrows placed to either side of the date to denote the change.
-Apparently a few pieces had been saved for assay purposes, and a single example from this group was retained for the mint cabinet.
+However, when the weight standard for the coins was changed, all of these pieces were presumably melted down and recoined into dimes with the new weight standard and arrows placed to each side of the date to denote the change.
+Apparently, a few pieces had been saved for assay purposes, and a single example from this group was retained for the mint cabinet.

 - Designer: Christian Gobrecht